-Until 31 December 2006 the Belgian Ministry of Public Health (Federale Overheidsdient Volksgezondheid, Veiligheid van de voedselketen en Leefmilieu, FOD VVVL) was responsible for granting market authorisation, classification of pharmaceuticals according to prescription status, regulating distribution and vigilance of human and veterinary pharmaceuticals, along with medical devices.
+Until 31 December 2006 the Belgian Ministry of Public Health (Federale Overheidsdient Volksgezondheid, Veiligheid van de voedselketen en Leefmilieu, FOD VVVL) was responsible for granting market authorisations, classification of pharmaceuticals according to prescription status, regulating distribution and vigilance of human and veterinary pharmaceuticals, along with medical devices.
 From 1 January 2007 this role has been taken over by the Federal Pharmaceuticals and Health Products Agency (FAGG).

-The Medicines Act makes a distinction between a normal procedure for gaining a full market authorisation and a simple procedure for gaining full market organisation, the latter of which is only applicable for certain types of products, e.g. generics.
+The Medicines Act distinguishes a standard procedure for gaining a full market authorisation and a simplified procedure for gaining full market organisation, the latter of which is only applicable for certain types of products, e.g. generics.
 Data concerning the delays in granting market authorisation are not available.

 Pricing of pharmaceuticals is the competence of the Minister of Economic Affairs, assisted by two pricing committees: one for reimbursable pharmaceuticals, the Pricing Committee for Pharmaceutical Specialties (Prijzencommissie voor de Farmaceutische Specialiteiten, PFS); and one for non-reimbursable pharmaceuticals, the Pricing Committee for Non-reimbursable Pharmaceuticals (Commissie tot Regeling der Prijzen, CRP).
-The Pricing Committee for Pharmaceutical Specialties (PFS) is composed of representatives of the workers' unions, pharmacists, sickness funds, pharmaceutical industries and the Government.
+The Pricing Committee for Pharmaceutical Specialties (PFS) is composed of representatives of the workers' unions, pharmacists, sickness funds, pharmaceutical industry and the Government.

-&lt;sup>4 For a complete review of all acts and decrees governing the public health aspect of pharmaceutical, please consult following website: https://portal.health.fgov.be/portal/page?\pageid=56,4346389&\dad=portal&\schema=PORTAL
+&lt;sup>4 For a complete review of all acts and decrees governing the public health aspect of pharmaceutical, please consult following website: https://portal.health.fgov.be/portal/page? pageid=56,4346389& dad=portal& schema=PORTAL

-Decisions about the reimbursement of pharmaceuticals are made by the Minister of Social Affairs, after having been advised by the Reimbursement Committee (Commissie Tegemoetkoming Geneesmiddelen, CTG), a body consisting of 56 experts nominated by various groups, i.e. the Medical departments of the Belgian universities, the sickness funds and professional bodies of doctors and pharmacists.
-Their advice about reimbursement is based on multiple parameters, e.g. the therapeutic value, safety, efficacy and price of the pharmaceutical in question.
+Decisions regarding reimbursement of pharmaceuticals are made by the Minister of Social Affairs, on the basis of the advice of the Reimbursement Committee (Commissie Tegemoetkoming Geneesmiddelen, CTG), a body consisting of 56 experts nominated by various concerned groups, i.e. the Medical departments of the Belgian universities, the sickness funds and professional bodies of doctors and pharmacists.
+Their advice regarding reimbursement (conditions) is based on multiple parameters, e.g. the therapeutic value, safety, efficacy and price of the pharmaceutical in question.

-Table 2.1: Belgium - Authorities in the regulatory framework of the pharmaceutical system2006
+Table 2.1: Belgium - Authorities in the regulatory framework of the pharmaceutical system 2008

-Name in local lan- guage (Abbrevia- tion) Name in Eng- lish Description Responsibility Federale Overheidsdient Volksgezondheid, Veiligheid van de Voedselketen en Leefmilieu (FOD VVVL) Federal Public Service of Pub- lic Health Ministry of Public Health Regulatory body for pharmaceuti- cals; registration, distribution, vigi- lance Prijzencommissie voor de Farmaceutische Specialiteiten (PFS) Pricing Commit- tee for Pharma- ceutical Special- ties Advisory Board composed of experts nominated by various institutions Advising the Minister of Economic Affairs with regards to the maxi- mum price of reimbursable phar- maceuticals Commissie tot Regeling der Prijzen (CRP) Pricing Commit- tee for Non- reimbursable Pharmaceuticals Advisory Board composed of experts nominated by various institutions Advising the Minister of Economic Affairs with regards to the maxi- mum price of non-reimbursable pharmaceuticals Minister van Economie Minister of Eco- nomic Affairs Minister of Economic Affairs Final decision on maximum prices for both reimbursable and non re- imbursable pharmaceuticals Commissie Tege- moetkoming Ge- neesmiddelen (CTG) Committee for the Reimburse- ment of Phar- maceuticals Advisory Board composed of experts nominated by various institutions Advising the Minister of Social Af- fairs with regards to reimburse- ment decisions Minister van Sociale Zaken Minister of So- cial Affairs Minister of Social Affairs Final decision about the reim- bursement of pharmaceuticals
+Name in local lan- guage (Abbrevia- tion) Name in Eng- lish Description Responsibility Federaal Agent- schap voor Ge- neesmiddelen en Gezondheids- producten (FAGG) Federal Phar- maceuticals and Health Products Agency Regulatory body for phar- maceuticals regarding reg- istration, distribution, vigi- lance Granting marketing authorisations Regulating distribution Vigilance Minister van Volks- gezondheid Minister of Public Health Minister of Public Health Final decisions regarding registration, distribution, vigilance Prijzencommissie voor de Farmaceuti- sche Specialiteiten (PFS) Pricing Commit- tee for Pharma- ceutical Special- ties Advisory Board composed of experts nominated by various institutions Advising the Minister of Economic Affairs with regards to the maximum price of reimbursable pharmaceuticals Commissie tot Regeling der Prijzen (CRP) Pricing Commit- tee for Non- reimbursable Pharmaceuticals Advisory Board composed of experts nominated by various institutions Advising the Minister of Economic Affairs with regards to the maximum price of non-reimbursable pharmaceuticals Minister van Economie Minister of Eco- nomic Affairs Minister of Economic Affairs Final decision on maximum prices for both reimbursable and non reimbursable pharmaceuticals Commissie Tegemoetkoming Geneesmiddelen (CTG) Committee for the Reimburse- ment of Phar- maceuticals Advisory Board composed of experts nominated by various institutions Advising the Minister of Social Affairs with regards to reimbursement decisions Minister van Sociale Zaken Minister of So- cial Affairs Minister of Social Affairs Final decision regarding reimbursement of pharmaceuticals